aws-solutions-library-samples/guidance-for-payment-systems-using-event-driven-architecture-on-aws/README.md

 These deployment instructions are optimized to work on Amazon Linux 2 or Mac OSX.

-This solution builds AWS Lambda functions using Python.
+This solution builds [Lambda](https://aws.amazon.com/lambda/) functions using Python.
 The build process currently supports Linux and MacOS.
 It was tested with Python `3.11`.
 You will need [Python and Pip](https://www.python.org/) to build and deploy.

 ### Third-party tools